Human Rights and Social Justice

 Carolyn Allmendinger, Director of Academic Programs, Ackland Art Museum, UNC-Chapel Hill

 Jenny Marvel, Head of School and Community Programs, Ackland Art Museum, UNC-Chapel Hill

-During this interactive and multitiered session, participants will consider and reflect upon the roles that information, imagery, discussion and debate play in shaping our perceptions, understandings and attitudes toward politically charged situations.
-In the course of the session, participants will be made aware of the multidimensional impact of experiential pedagogy, as they actively engage with works of art and each other.
-The focus will be selected prints from the Ackland’s fall exhibition, “Flash of Light, Fog of War: Japanese Military Prints, 1894-1905.”
-For most American audiences, the wars depicted in these prints are geographically and historically distant – if not completely unknown – events.
-Their imagery, however, is visually engaging and approachable, and their content rich and controversial; this combination of factors makes them excellent subjects for problem solving exercises.
-By attending to images and events from the past, participants will discuss applications of the session’s methods to current events, specifically ones that engage with social justice and human rights issues
+During this interactive session, participants will reflect upon the roles that information, imagery, discussion and debate play in shaping our perceptions of politically charged situations.
+Participants will engage with works of art and each other.
+The focus will be prints from the Ackland’s fall exhibition, “Flash of Light, Fog of War: Japanese Military Prints, 1894-1905.”
+For most American audiences, the wars depicted in these prints are geographically and historically distant events.
+Their imagery, however, is visually engaging, and their content rich and controversial; this combination of factors makes them excellent subjects for problem-solving exercises.
+By attending to images and events from the past, participants will discuss applications of the session’s methods to current events, specifically ones that engage with social justice and human rights issues.

 |Conversations about Moral Disagreement in the Classroom: High School Ethics Bowl as a Pedagogical Tool [9-12]